vjpal3/Harvard-CS50x-Problem-Sets/README.md

 # My Harvard CS50x Problem Sets Links
-- Pset 1 - 4 (Programming in C ) https://github.com/vjpal3/C-programming-Harvard-CS50
+- Psets 1 - 4 (Programming in C ) https://github.com/vjpal3/C-programming-Harvard-CS50
   * Spell-checker using Trie data structure
   * Recover JPEGs from a forensic image
   * Resize a 24-bit uncompressed BMP by a factor of n